Vietnamese iced coffee

 Vietnamese iced coffee (cà phê đá) is a traditional Vietnamese coffee recipe.
 It is created using coffee roasted between medium and dark.
 The drink is made by passing hot water through the grounds into a cup that already contains condensed milk.
-To serve the cold drink, ice is added to the cup.
+To serve the drink cold, ice is added to the cup.

 Variations

 Variations involve additions of ice, sugar or condensed milk.
 A popular variation is cà phê sữa đá (or nâu đá in the North), which is iced coffee served with sweetened condensed milk.
 This is done by putting two to three teaspoons or more of condensed milk into the cup prior to the drip filter process.
 Other variations include: